jtech555/game-dev-spring2025/prototypes/platformer/README.md

 - Then you will be prompted with a New "Lighting" Window.
 You will then have to click the "Enviroment" Button.
 - Scroll to where it says "Other Settings"
 - Check the "Fog" Box
-However, upon adding Fog to my prototype, I realised that this posed an additional problem as well - I could not clearly see game objects that were in the distance that I added - other islands added, as well as a moon etc. Since I could not find out a way to make the additional game objects to not be affected by fog, I made the choice to remove fog implementation from my prototype.
+However, upon adding Fog to my prototype, I realised that this posed an additional problem as well - I could not clearly see game objects that were in the distance that I added to make up for the additional field of view from removing Tank Controls - other islands added, as well as a moon etc. Since I could not find out a way to make the additional game objects to not be affected by fog, I made the choice to remove fog implementation from my prototype.

 From this prototype I also learned how to add a "Particle System" effect - creating a visual represention of a volcano errupting with 2 sepreate "Particle System" Game Objects using the colors red and yellow, as can be seen in top right hand corner below:
 <img src="https://github.com/jtech555/game-dev-spring2025/raw/main/final1.png" align="lesft" width="350">